Magyartanulas/magyartanulas.github.io/Section9.md

 *Barnabás: Hova szeretnél elutazni?*

 *Alex: Ausztrália és Új Zéland vonzanak engem, mert tetszik az ottani kultúra.*

-## Bír - Casual Interest (incomplete)
----

-If you casually like something then you can use `bír`, which among other meanings has a colloquial definition which translates closely to *I dig it* but without sounding like slang.

-*Table*

-*Examples*

 ## Kedvel - Enjoyment
 ---